Ocram95/Stego-Favicons-Dataset/README.md

 	- LSB_stego_php_b64: 15.000 images embedded with suitable base-64 PHP scripts (obtained by combining each legitimate image with 1 base-64 PHP script);
 	- LSB_stego_url: 60.000 images embedded with unseen URLs (obtained by combining each legitimate image with 4 different URLs).

+The base-64 PHP scripts pool is composed of 21 different scripts whereas the URLs are 1.000, split into 500 IP addresses and 500 DNS entries.
 # Detection
 A Deep Learning approach has been implemented for the detection and the classification of the Stego-Favicons-Dataset.
 You can find more information in the respective [Github repository](https://github.com/massimo-guarascio/FaviconStegoDetection).